ghga-de/front-end-web-server/README.md

-# GHGA Front End Web Server, a Sample Production-grade Python Repository
+# GHGA Front End Web Server, a Production-grade Python Repository
 ##Introduction
 ### Vision for GHGA
 ### Purpose of this Repository